 We had to take the reservation rules very seriously in Scandinavia, the fine for traveling without a proper ticket or reservation is very expensive.
 Here is the list of Eurail reservations we made, how much we paid and the rules.

-> Train Reservation from Oslo to Copenhagen, Denmark: $3
+> Train Reservation from Oslo, Norway to Copenhagen, Denmark: $3

 The NSB [train company in Norway] and Eurail highly recommend making reservations for the regional trains.
 The reservation for night trains and the international speed trains [between Norway, Sweden, and Denmark] are compulsory.
-The good news is that if you have an Eurail Pass 1st class and if you are in Norway making your reservation via telephone or at the station you don’t need to pay any extra fee.
+The good news is that if you have a Eurail Pass 1st class and if you are in Norway, making your reservation via telephone or at the station, you won’t need to pay any extra fee.
 We paid a 3 Euros reservation fee for our train that crossed Norway, Sweden, and Denmark.

 We did our reservation at the Oslo Central Station, super easy and fast.
-There is no need to book your seats with more than 2 or 3 days in advance, unless you are traveling in high season.
+There is no need to book your seats more than 2 or 3 days in advance unless you are traveling in high season.

-> Train Reservation from Copenhagen to Stockholm, Sweden: $16
+> Train Reservation from Copenhagen, Denmark to Stockholm, Sweden: $16

-We did our reservation one day before the trip directly at the Copenhagen Central Station.
+We did our reservation one day before the trip, at Copenhagen Central Station.
 A heads up, there is a passport check before getting on the train to Sweden, so arrive at the train station at least 20 minutes in advance.

 In Sweden, for domestic trains [InterCity and regional] you don’t need to make reservations in advance.
-For all high-speed trains [domestic or international] you must make the reservation.
-The price of a reservation of domestic high speed trains can vary from 7 to 17 euros per person.
+For all high-speed trains [domestic or international] you must make a reservation.
+The price of a reservation of domestic high-speed trains can vary from 7 to 17 euros per person.
 International trains require a reservation fee that also ranges from 7 to 17 euros per person.

 The second leg of the trip from Stockholm to Rovaniemi was by bus.
 The ticket from Luleå to Haparanda-Tornio was covered by the Eurail Pass.
 The bus from Haparanda-Tornio to Rovaniemi can cost from 8 to 25 Euros, depending on the company and the time you choose.
 More details about the trip from Stockholm to Rovaniemi here.